London Walking Festival 2026

 The walk forms part of a wider research project into the history of strategic communications networks and infrastructural development in Britain.

-Find the booking link on Ticket Tailor.
+Find more information and the booking link on Ticket Tailor.

 Discover more from Jordan Rowe